brandnpatterson/users-dir/README.md

 ## Filtering

 When planning the filter by properties, I first consolidated my other filters and created a reusable filter by username, which is unique, in order to get a single user in any case.
 I then had to differentiate between filter by one and filter the group of users.
+I decided on a radio filter for User properties.